Mandeep08punia/React_CRUD/README.md

 # CRUD app
-## Fetches data from the json server and uses jsonplaceholder API to show the data
+## Fetches data from the  jsonplaceholder API and uses json server.